ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 4. How to prepare the labeling output for consumption by your model.

 ### Steps We will go through:
-1. (HO) Before we start, we need to create the notebook instance first in SageMaker.
-2. (HO) We will learn how to prepare the data needed for creating a labeling job in AWS.
+1. (HO) We will learn how to prepare the data needed for creating a labeling job in AWS.
-3. (HO) We will learn how to create a new labeling job in AWS console and how to automate it with code.
+2. (HO) We will learn how to create a new labeling job in AWS console and how to automate it with code.
-4. (HO) We will learn how to process the labeling output for consumption by a model
+3. (HO) We will learn how to process the labeling output for consumption by a model
-7. (P) Finally, we will show what is possible with a quick demo of our labeling pipeline and our custome Bounding-box NER liquid template.
+4. (P) Finally, we will show what is possible with a quick demo of our labeling pipeline and our custome Bounding-box NER liquid template.

 * HO-Hands On
 * P-Presentation Slides